Cabo de Santo Agostinho is a city located in the state of Pernambuco, Brazil, known for its beautiful beaches, natural landscapes and rich history.

 5. Paiva Beach

-Praia de Paiva is where coral reefs form natural pools, making Paiva beach an ideal place for swimming, with beautiful landscapes composed of white sands, blue sea and five kilometres of a dense coconut grove.
+Praia de Paiva is where coral reefs form natural pools, making it an ideal place for swimming, with beautiful landscapes made up of white sands, blue sea and five kilometres of dense coconut groves.

 Paiva beach is the first point of the Cape and the largest beach in the municipality.
 Access is via the beach.